lazystone/lazystone.github.io/_posts/2017-03-13-time-matters.markdown

 But some developers prefer to have UTC instant as primary date structure and convert it every time it's requested.

 Don't make that choice blindly - look closely on your use cases.
-It can be that one way is more convenient for your system than another.
+It can be that one way is more convenient in your system than another.